Email Print Bookmark & Share

 Alfama

-The oldest part of Lisbon, the Alfama quarter sprawls down the hillside from below the Castelo de Sao Jorge, retaining much of the traditional colour and atmosphere from the days when it was the ancient seat of the Saracens.
-Along the narrow cobblestone alleyways... see full details
+The oldest part of Lisbon, the Alfama quarter sprawls down the hillside from below the Castelo de São Jorge.
+It retains much of the traditional colour and atmosphere from the days…

 Bairro Alto